BIOCHEM 100 — BIOCHEMISTRY FRESHMAN SEMINAR

 BIOCHEM 508 — GENERAL BIOCHEMISTRY II

 Biosynthesis of biological molecules, signal transduction mechanisms, chemistry and metabolism of nucleic acids, protein synthesis, and molecular and cellular biology.
-Honors credits available with consent of instructor

-Lectures in nutrition for students with a substantial background in biochemistry.
+Lectures in nutrition with a substantial background in biochemistry.
 Emphasis on biochemical and physiological fundamentals of nutrition.
 Discussion of protein, fat, carbohydrate, energy, minerals and vitamins and their roles and interrelationships in nutrition and metabolism.

 BIOCHEM 551 — BIOCHEMICAL METHODS